gussbom/gussbom/README.md

 - 🌱 I’m currently learning **DevSecOps & Cloud Devops**

-- 👨‍💻 All of my projects are available at [https://github.com/gussbom](https://github.com/gussbom)
+- 👨‍💻 All of my projects are available at GitHub 🚀

 - 💬 Ask me about **Java, Spring, Kotlin, Ktor**